Nutrition: What You Need to Know for Healthy Aging

 Myth: You can only get calcium from dairy.

 Truth: Many other foods are surprisingly good sources.

 If you can’t tolerate dairy anymore (see above), you can still meet the daily recommended amount (1,300 milligrams to help prevent osteoporosis) by eating foods such as bok choy (79 milligrams per serving) and white beans (96 milligrams).
 Other foods with calcium: spinach (146 milligrams), salmon (181 milligrams) and sardines (325 milligrams).

 Myth: You should switch to a low-carb, high-protein diet.

 Truth: It’s better to follow a well-balanced eating plan that helps you maintain a healthy weight.

-Protein does help build muscle mass—something our body naturally loses after the age of 50 (thus the importance of ).
-However, Nachman says, what’s most important for those over 50 is achieving and maintaining a healthy weight.
+Protein does help build muscle mass — something our body naturally loses after the age of 50 (thus the importance of resistance training).
+However, Johnson says, what’s most important for those over 50 is achieving and maintaining a healthy weight.

 Myth: You should avoid saturated fats.

-“There is good nutrition science supporting the benefits of good saturated fats like coconut oil or avocado oil,” says Nachman.
-Monounsaturated and polyunsaturated fats (found in foods like nuts and fatty fish) are also nutritional allies.
+“There is good nutrition science supporting the benefits of good monounsaturated and polyunsaturated fats,” Johnson says — fats found in foods such as nuts and fatty fish.

-“Just don’t make fats—of any type—half of your diet,” he says.
+“Just don’t make fats — of any type — the largest part of your diet,” she says.
 Bear in mind that fats help our bodies absorb many key vitamins and minerals for healthy aging.